News

 Recent Work on Quantum Simulations of Material Properties Featured by Argonne National Laboratory News (05/24/2022)

 Argonne National Laboratory featured the progress of MICCoM scientists in simulating defect properties on noisy quantum computers.
 The study titled Simulating the Electronic Structure of Spin Defects on Quantum Computers was recently published in the PRX Quantum journal.
-In it, the scientists from the group of Giulia Galli demonstrate that even the currently available, nosiy quantum computers yield accurate results for the electronic structure of correlated spin defects in solids.
+In it, the scientists from the group of Giulia Galli demonstrate that even the currently available, noisy quantum computers yield accurate results for the electronic structure of correlated spin defects in solids.

 Giulia Galli delivers a talk at annual NAS meeting representing section III (04/30/2022)